Eckhoff42/Google-at-home/README.md

 # Search-engine-algorithm-collection
-A collection of algorithms used in search engines implemented by myself
+A collection of algorithms used in search engines implemented by myself.

 ## How to run
-Leave the files you want to index in the `corpus/` directory.
+Leave the files you want to index in the `corpus/` directory. currently only .txt files are indexed.
 There are currently some demo files in the directory.

 run the file
 ```